Identification in discrete choice models with imperfect information: Introduction

 \section{Introduction}

-When facing decision problems, agents may encounter frictions which prevent them from learning their payoffs from the available alternatives.
-These frictions (hereafter, {\it information frictions}) stem from various sources, such as attentional and cognitive limits, financial constraints, spatial and temporal boundaries, cultural biases, and personal inclinations.
-Ideally, one would like to take into account information frictions in the empirical analysis of decision problems.
-However, this is a challenging task because information frictions can be heterogenous across agents and are typically unobserved by the researcher.

-A large part of the applied literature on decision problems ignores information frictions and imposes perfect information.
-A recent strand of the literature incorporates information frictions by fully specifying the sources of information frictions and/or by fully specifying how agents deal with the uncertainty induced by those frictions.
-This includes search models (for example, \hyperlink{Mehta}{Mehta, Rajiv, and Srinivasan, 2003}; \hyperlink{Honka}{Honka and Chintagunta, 2016}; \hyperlink{Hebert}{H\'ebert and Woodford, 2018}; \hyperlink{Ursu}{Ursu, 2018}; \hyperlink{Morris}{Morris and Strack, 2019}; \hyperlink{Compiani}{Abaluck and Compiani, 2020}), models with rational inattention (for example, \hyperlink{Caplin_Dean}{Caplin and Dean, 2015}; \hyperlink{Matejka_McKay}{Mat\u{e}jka and McKay, 2015}; \hyperlink{Fosgerau}{Fosgerau, Melo, de Palma, and Shum, 2017}; \hyperlink{Csaba}{Csaba, 2018}; \hyperlink{Caplin_Dean_Leahy}{Caplin, Dean, and Leahy, 2019b}), and models with preferences for risk (for a review, see \hyperlink{Barseghyan}{Barseghyan, Molinari, O'Donoghue, and Teitelbaum, 2018}).
-In this paper, we study identification of agent preferences without imposing any restrictions on the sources of information frictions agents may face and by imposing weak assumptions on how agents deal with the uncertainty induced by those frictions.
+A fundamental issue in the empirical analysis of decision problems is the presence of frictions that prevent agents from learning the payoffs associated with the available alternatives.
+When estimating parameters and making counterfactual predictions, it is common to make strong assumptions about agents' beliefs, which can weaken the credibility of the results.
+In particular, most of the applied literature either imposes perfect information, or incorporates information frictions by fully specifying agents' beliefs, as in search models (\hyperlink{Mehta}{Mehta, Rajiv, and Srinivasan, 2003}; \hyperlink{Honka}{Honka and Chintagunta, 2016}; \hyperlink{Ursu}{Ursu, 2018}), models with rational inattention (\hyperlink{Caplin_Dean}{Caplin and Dean, 2015}; \hyperlink{Matejka_McKay}{Mat\u{e}jka and McKay, 2015}; \hyperlink{Fosgerau}{Fosgerau, Melo, de Palma, and Shum, 2020}; \hyperlink{Csaba}{Csaba, 2018}; \hyperlink{Caplin_Dean_Leahy}{Caplin, Dean, and Leahy, 2019}; \hyperlink{Brown}{Brown and Jeon, 2020}), and models with preferences for risk (for a review, see \hyperlink{Barseghyan}{Barseghyan, Molinari, O'Donoghue, and Teitelbaum, 2018}).
+Instead, this paper develops a methodology to identify preferences and counterfactual outcomes from cross-sectional choice data that imposes weak restrictions on the agents' beliefs and, hence, is robust to whether agents are perfectly or partially informed.